 You can visit all the time

 Museums in Paris usually cost between €2 and €12 depending on the age of the visitor and the day you are visiting.
-There are so many museums and attractions worth seeing that ticket prices can really add up quickly and play a spoil sport to your budget travel plans.
+There are so many museums and attractions worth seeing that ticket prices can really add up quickly and play a spoilsport to your budget travel plans.

 With the Paris Museum Pass, you gain free entry, without queuing and as many times as you wish, to over 50 museums and monuments in and around Paris.
-This allows you to come closer to the rich history and culture of the city without worrying about spending too many.
+This allows you to come closer to the rich history and culture of the city without worrying about spending too much.

 Paris Budget Travel Tip: Museum Pass

-Select the Right Breakfast and Dining Options
+8. While in Paris, Select the Right Breakfast and Dining Options

-Dining in Paris at a restaurant can be quite expensive especially if you are on a budget travel.
+Dining in Paris at a restaurant can be quite expensive especially if you are on budget travel.
 You can opt for accommodation in hotels that provide free breakfast.
 On the contrary, you can utilize this opportunity to taste the native Parisian food.
 Head to one of the bakeries and pick up a croissant or bread and a cup of coffee.

-Most of the restaurants in Paris offer a prix fixe menu (two or three course fix menu) for lunch.
-They are priced between €10 and €20 and are way better for your budget than regular A la carte menu.
+Most of the restaurants in Paris offer a prix fixe menu (two or three-course fix menu) for lunch.
+They are priced between €10 and €20 and are way better for your budget than the regular A la carte menu.

 Paris is a city of markets with food markets all around the town.
 If you are in a hurry, head to one of the open street markets and pick up some bread, cheese, sandwich, meat, wine or anything else.
-This is one of the best ways to savor the true French food and save on your expenses.
+This is one of the best ways to savour true French food and save on your expenses.